Panagiss/Swing-Calculator/README.md

 4) Division

 # Notes
 It only supports one arithmical operation at a time.
 Multiple support may come later.
+This simple program it was made just to experiment with GUI in Java and specifically Swing.